Sharkwald/sharkwald.github.io/cv.md

 ### Key Skills

+* Expert to intermediate level knowledge of predominantly .Net based back end technologies, including C#, SQL Server, WebAPI, MVC, NHibernate, and EntityFramework.
+* Over 8 years experience of delivering multi-million pound projects using agile methods.
+* Formal certification as Amazon Web Services (AWS) cloud practitioner and extensive experience using Microsoft Azure DevOps (ADO).
 * Robust experience of applying engineering patterns and practises in front end technologies.
-* Experience of Domain Driven Design (DDD) and Test Driven Design (TDD) in a front end context.
+* Experience of Domain Driven Design (DDD) and Test Driven Design (TDD) across the complete software development stack
-* Formal certification as Amazon Web Services (AWS) cloud practitioner and extensive experience using Microsoft Azure DevOps (ADO).
 * Experience of rapidly iterating on projects using DevOps methods and infrastructure-as-code, including deployment using Docker containers to AWS.
-* Over 8 years experience of delivering multi-million pound projects using agile methods.
+* Expert to intermediate level knowledge of common software development project management tools, including Visual Studio, Git, SVN, Jira, Trello, GitLab, Github and Sharepoint.
 * Experience and comfort in working with both distributed and co-located teams.
-* Expert to intermediate level knowledge of predominantly .Net based back end technologies, including C#, SQL Server, WebAPI, MVC, NHibernate, and EntityFramework.
-* Expert to intermediate level knowledge of common software development tools, including Visual Studio, Git, SVN, Jira, Trello, GitLab, Github and Sharepoint.

 ### Qualifications